 You may have heard us talk about this before, but toothpastes are rated on a scale of Relative Dentin Abrasivity (RDA).
 According to the ADA, toothpastes below an RDA of 200 are considered safe for your enamel.
-Depending on the flavor, Davids toothpaste has an RDA between 101-111, which is well within safety limits.
+Regardless of the flavor, all of our toothpastes have an RDA between 101-111, which means they're well within safety limits.

 So, the hydrated silica in Davids not only avoids enamel damage, but it helps remove plaque that could lead to cavities down the line.

 The environmental impact of silica depends on the specific methods used to mine the ingredient.
 Large-scale silica mining has sparked concerns about air and water pollution...since silica particles are often small enough to affect air and surface water quality near mining areas.

 Don’t worry, this is where sustainable sourcing comes in...again!

 AnEnvironmental Impact Assessment of silica mining in Wisconsin reveals that these concerns can be resolved through sustainable sourcing practices.
 The study assesses all of the environmental+public health concerns regarding silica.
 It concludes that silica mines can use certain engineering practices to limit their environmental impact, protect public health, and allow for the responsible development of industrial silica mining….without the need for any legal bans.